-Isolation of the required species of micro algae can be done by one of the following methods.
+Isolation of the required species of microalgae can be done by one of the following methods.

-1. Pipette method: Large organisms can be pipetted out using a micro-pipette under microscope and transfer to culture tubes having suitable culture media.

-2. Centrifuge or washing method: By repeated centrifuging of the samples in different revolutions and by inoculating the deposits, it is possible to get different organisms.

-3. By exploiting the photo-tactic movements: By this method, most of the phytoflagellates can be isolated.
+- 1. Pipette method: Large organisms can be pipetted out using a micro-pipette under the microscope and transferred to culture tubes having suitable culture media. - 2.
+Centrifuge or washing method: By repeated centrifuging of the samples in different revolutions and by inoculating the deposits, it is possible to get different organisms. - 3.
+By exploiting the photo-tactic movements: By this method, most of the phyto-flagellates can be isolated.
 Make a dark chamber with a small hole on one side and keep the sample in a beaker nearer to the hole.
-Place a candle near to the hole outside.
-Since the flagellates have a tendency to move towards the light, it is visible after sometimes that these organisms crowded near to the candle light.
-By pipetting, these organisms can be separated and by tube culture methods, it can be raised to a pure culture.

-4. Agar plating method: For preparing the agar medium, 1.5 gm of agar is added to 1 litre of suitable culture medium e.g. Schreiber's medium, Miquel's medium, TMRL medium and Conway medium or even natural seawater.
+Place a candle near the hole outside.
+Since the flagellates tend to move towards the light, it is visible after some time that these organisms crowded near the candlelight.
+By pipetting, these organisms can be separated and by tube culture methods, it can be raised to a pure culture. - 4.
+Agar plating method: For preparing the agar medium, 1.5 gm of agar is added to 1 litre of suitable culture medium e.g. Schreiber's medium, Miquel's medium, TMRL medium, and Conway medium, or even natural seawater.

 This agar solution is sterilized in an autoclave for 15 minutes under 60 kg pressure and 100°C temperature.
-Now this medium is poured in sterilized 15 cm diameter Petri-dishes and kept for 24 hours.
-For the isolation, the required species can be picked up by platinum needle or loop under microscope and streaked on the surface of agar plate.
+Now this medium is poured in sterilized 15 cm diameter Petri dishes and kept for 24 hours.
+For isolation, the required species can be picked up by platinum needle or looped under a microscope and streaked on the surface of the agar plate.

-After inoculation, these Petri-dishes are placed in an incubator for 7-8 days providing light (1000 lux) and constant temperature ( $25^{\circ}$ C).
-Within this time, the required species, if it has grown into a colony, removed by platinum loop under microscope and transferred to culture tubes.
+After inoculation, these Petri dishes are placed in an incubator for 7-8 days providing light (1000 lux) and constant temperature (25°C).
+Within this time, the required species, if it has grown into a colony, is removed by a platinum loop under the microscope and transferred to culture tubes.
 Further, from culture tubes to small conical flasks and larger flasks, the algae can be grown on a mass scale.